 After reading the above discussion and stats related to poor indoor air quality, you must be wondering about possible indoor air quality solutions.
 Let’s take a look at the steps you can take for improved and healthy breathing indoors.

 Source Ventilation Control

 In more humid conditions, humidity control is also an important consideration.
 An HVAC system is also used to remove humidity from the air, and in normal conditions, this water is drained outdoors through a series of drain pipes.
 Over time though, these pipes can become clogged or damaged, resulting in blockage.
-This is when the moisture can spread throughout the HVAC system and become a breeding ground for mold and mildew, giving rise to bacteria which can then spread through the ductwork and be a cause of illnesses.
-Which is why it is recommended to routinely check up on your HVAC system.
+This is when the moisture can spread throughout the HVAC system and become a breeding ground for mold and mildew, giving rise to bacteria that can then spread through the ductwork and cause illnesses, which is why it is recommended to check up on your HVAC system routinely.

 Regular System Maintenance

 For an HVAC system, filters are the first line of defense against outdoor pollutants.
 They are designed to capture pollutants and restrict them from entering the indoor space.
 Over time, they can become full of collected dust and dirt, and their efficiency is reduced.
 Now they are doing more damage than good.
 Hence, routine checkups and replacement of air filters are mandatory to prevent clogging of the air lines.
 For ductless systems, a smart AC controller such as the Cielo Breez Plus can tell you when your filter replacement is due, so you won’t be caught on your heels.

 There are other types of filters available as well which can remove finer particulate, called HEPA filters.
 These are recommended for people with allergies.

 Similarly, for ducted systems, the ductwork needs to be frequently inspected.
 Rodents and even birds can sometimes take refuge within the ductwork.
 It can be a source of bad odor in your AC.

 Aftermarket Air Purifiers